 As a result of the liberalization of Taiwan's telecommunications industry, a Type I service provider, including a 3G mobile services provider, a WiMax service operator and a mobile broadband services provider, is required to provide its customers with equal access to the domestic and international long distance telephone services provided by other service providers.
 A Type I service provider may provide equal access through preselection or call-by-call selection.
 When a customer makes a call using call-by-call selection, such customer has the option to select a service provider by dialing the network identification prefix assigned to the service provider of his choice.
-This will result in the automatic selection function allows any customer to select in advance a long distance or international service provider of his or her choice.
+This will result in the automatic selection of the preferred service provider for the provision of relevant telecommunication services.
+The pre-selection function allows any customer to select in advance a long distance or international service provider of his or her choice.
 When such customer makes a call using this function, the communications network will automatically interconnect to the long distance or international network previously selected by such customer.